mkayasth/OSphenotypes/README.md

 -	Differential gene expression using Limma (p-value < 0.05 & logFC > 1.5): 171 candidates.
 125 differentially upregulated in ALT and 46 differentially upregulated in TA.
 o	Volcano plot (TA vs. ALT).
 -	T-test (p-value < 0.01) followed by regression test (p-value < 0.01 & R2 > 0.3):  51 candidates: 39 ALT and 12 TA.
-o	For ALT and TA genes: heatmap + GSVA score.
+o	For ALT and TA genes / our signature (obtained later in the file): heatmap + GSVA score.
--	ssGSEA Test: making all possible combination of 3, 4, 5 and 6 genes and running ssGSEA to see what combination of genes gives the best distinction between ALT and TA groups.
--	ssGSEA test (single sample gene enrichment method) to identify signature genes for each phenotype using R package GSVA from Bioconductor.
--	Made all possible combinations of 3 genes, 4 genes, 5 genes and 6 genes from the 51 differentially expressed genes using Combinat package in R.
--	Since we have a lot of genes overexpressed in ALT, there are a lot of possible combinations of ALT genes.
-Calculating mean difference between ALT and TA for the gene combinations and taking the top 50,000 with highest difference.
--	For each combination, performing t-test (p-value < 0.01) followed by regression test (p-value < 0.01): arranging by decreasing R2 value.
-Running gsva with the signature. o	Bar graph + boxplot of ssGSEA & GSVA.
+- Finding the best signature by exhaustive method for each phenotype: starting with a pivot gene, adding every possible 2nd gene and selecting the one giving the lowest p-value, adding 3rd gene and so on.
+The process continues until all the gene is included in the signature or the p-value does not decrease. o	Bar graph + violin/boxplot of ssGSEA & GSVA.

 # somaticMutation.R:
 -	Making maf file: same gene may have different mutations.
 Making different headers for them by separating with & into different lines.